flowroute/flowroute-numbers-php/README.md

 	use FlowrouteNumbersLib\Models\Route;

 	?>
-Add the following InboundRoutesController methods between `use FlowrouteNumbersLib\Models\Route;` and `?>` and then comment out each line as needed.
+Add the following InboundRoutesController methods between `use FlowrouteNumbersLib\Models\Route;` and `?>` and then comment out each method as needed.
 You can also create individual files for each method as long as each file contains the information above.

 *	[`mlist`](#listroutes)
 * 	[`createNewRoute`](#createroute)